 From Shakespeare theatre camps to university-level classes, the options here are diverse and plentiful.
 Spending some time distanced from regular high school life, students will be able to refine their strengths and set clear goals for the future.

-Speaking of the future, a summer in England makes any resume more distinctive, whether it’s one that’s attached to a college application or a cover letter for a job.
+Speaking of the future, a high school summer program in England makes any resume more distinctive, whether it’s one that’s attached to a college application or a cover letter for a job.
 One thing’s for certain, though -- once you catch the travel bug, it’s pretty hard to shake it.

 England’s capital is one of the top summer destinations for high schoolers.
 From classic landmarks, like Big Ben, to quirky activities, like perusing Brick Lane street art, London’s diverse features attract all types of visitors.
 High school students can gain university credits at a London institution, hone their expressive abilities at an arts-centric camp, or enroll in a cultural immersion program.